What is document archiving & how to automate it?

-If you have a complex document archiving process, our talented team can help you simplify and automate the entire process, so that it is efficient and works according to your requirements.
+Suppose you have a complex document archiving process.
+In that case, our talented team can help you simplify and automate the entire process so that it is efficient and works according to your requirements.
 Want to share your requirements with us?
 Set up a call or send us an email.

 Document Archiving vs File Backup

-Document archiving is basically taking a file backup, right?
-Well, it is a little different.
+Document archiving is taking a file backup, right?
+Well, it is a bit different.

-The document archiving process is for passive documents only, whereas backups are constructed for active files utilized in day-to-day systems.
+The document archiving process is for passive documents, whereas backups are used for active files in day-to-day systems.

-The objective of a document archive is to retain the original documents in case they are required for several reasons in the future whereas the goal of a file backup is to retain a copy of active files in case the actual files are damaged or lost, ensuring operational continuity.
+The objective of a document archive is to retain the original documents in case they are required for several reasons in the future.
+In contrast, the goal of a file backup is to retain a copy of active files in case the actual files are damaged or lost, ensuring operational continuity.